 6. Natural Landscape

 If the great outdoors is more to your liking, Dunedin’s shoreline is just one of the many places to enjoy some of the most beautiful coastal beaches and scenery in New Zealand.
 Most have easy access, have surf patrols on duty and are just minutes from town.
-If fishing is on the agenda, Salmon, Trout and Fly fishing are some of the best in Dunedin’s reservoirs, harbors and lagoons or if you prefer, charter a vessel to take you deep sea fishing offshore for a catch of Blue Cod.
+If fishing is on the agenda, Salmon, Trout and Fly fishing are some of the best in Dunedin’s reservoirs, harbours and lagoons or if you prefer, charter a vessel to take you deep sea fishing offshore for a catch of Blue Cod.

 In addition to the rich history, contemporary art scene, cultural heritage, native wildlife and glorious beaches Dunedin is a city that cultivates innovation and nurtures creativity.
 Dunedin is about choosing a vibrant lifestyle and living it.